 A £1.26m Community Pride Fund was set up in June 2014 for community projects that improve local environments and make a difference to people’s lives.
 Community groups across the borough were successful in bidding for funds.
 In May 2015 we launched our Pride in Your High Street fund to invest in schemes and events that boost local high streets in Telford and Wrekin.
 You can read about some of the successful Pride bids in the Pride blog.

 In 2018 Telford celebrates its 50th birthday.
-The Telford Pride @ 50 Celebration Grant gives communities the opportunity to apply for grants of up to £2,000 towards holding their own Telford 50 celebration.
-If you’re a community/voluntary group, neighbourhood group, faith group, charity, other not for profit organisation, town or parish council, school, business or individual - this grant might be of interest to you.
-The deadline for applications is Monday 23 October 2017.
-For more information and to apply visit www.telford50.co.uk/funding.
+The Telford Pride @ 50 Celebration Grant gave communities the opportunity to apply for grants of up to £2,000 towards holding their own Telford 50 Celebration.
+Community/voluntary groups, neighbourhood groups, faith groups, charities, other not for profit organisations, town or parish councils, schools, businesses or individuals were able to apply.
+This grant closed on Monday 23 October 2017.
+For more information visit www.telford50.co.uk/funding.

 The Telford and Wrekin EnviroGrant scheme has been set up by our waste contractor Veolia to help local people fund projects that improve their environment or community.
 So far more than £50,000 has been invested in supporting local projects.
 Grant funding is still available.
 Find out more information about the EnviroGrant scheme.